Wealth tax: Germany

 The Federal Constitutional Court of Germany in Karlsruhe found that wealth taxes "would need to be confiscatory in order to bring about any real redistribution".
-In addition, the court held that the sum of wealth tax and income tax should not be greater than half of a taxpayer's income.
+In addition, the court held that the combined amount of wealth tax and income tax should not exceed half of a taxpayer's income.
 "The tax thus gives rise to a dilemma: either it is ineffective in fighting inequalities, or it is confiscatory – and it is for that reason that the Germans chose to eliminate it."
-Thus, finding such wealth taxes unconstitutional in 1995.
-In 2006, the Constitutional Court revised this decision on the so-called "Halbteilungsgrundsatz", stating that "From the property guarantee of the Basic Law, no generally binding absolute upper limit of taxation in the vicinity of a half division can be derived."
+Thus, the Germans found such wealth taxes unconstitutional in 1995.
+In 2006, the Constitutional Court revised this decision on the "Halbteilungsgrundsatz", stating that "From the property guarantee of the Basic Law, no generally binding absolute upper limit of taxation in the vicinity of a half division can be derived."

-Support for a Global Wealth Tax

-Ahead of the 2023 Paris global finance summit, 100 leading economists signed a letter in support of taxing the world’s richest to help the poorest adapt to climate change.

-Additionally, a recent global survey conducted by Fabre et al. (2025), involving 40,680 respondents across 20 countries, examined public support for various climate policies.
-Among the most supported measures was a proposal for a "global tax on millionaires to finance low-income countries", which received between 72% and 98% relative support depending on the country (where relative support refers to the share of "Somewhat support" or "Strongly support" among non-indifferent answers).
+Proponents

+In 2014, French economist Thomas Piketty published Capital in the Twenty-First Century in which he proposes a global system of progressive wealth taxes to help reduce inequality.
+His analysis was hailed as an important work by some economists, while others challenged his proposals and interpretations.

+Opponents

+Swedish economist Magnus Henrekson recommends against wealth taxes, saying that Sweden abolished its almost century old wealth tax in 2007.
+The Swedes found that rich people's wealth is usually paper wealth ownership of companies they started, and taxing this incentivizes them to start, move, or grow their companies elsewhere; it was very difficult to apply because valuing assets when they are not sold is difficult, and, in Sweden, it never generated much revenue (0.3% of total tax revenue in 2006).
+He instead recommends broad income and consumption taxes without loopholes.